-The design of the cable wrap shall be optimized for durability and reliability taking into account the lifetime requirements of Section 8.1.
+The design of the cable wrap shall be optimized for durability and reliability taking into account the for the Design, Manufacturing, Transport and Integration on Site of the ACA 12-m Antennas lifetime requirements of Section 8.1.
 In case the equipment chosen is not suitable for the complete lifetime of the antenna, substitution of parts is allowed as long as the overhaul requirements of Section 8.2.3.2 are met.